 “I just came from the forest,” gasped an old shaman with a tangled beard.
 He wiped the yellow pollen from his face and bowed to Asuka before continuing.
 “He cannot be reasoned with.
 He’s determined to attack the crops.”

-Asuka watched as peasants fled the riverbank, and saw others peering through their shutters at the god.
-The other two shamans, both young men, watched her warily.
+Asuka watched as peasants fled the riverbank, and saw others peering through their shutters.
+The other two shamans, both young men, watched her warily as Asuka reached into her sleeve for tools.

 But that was not the other presence I felt.

-She tried to glimpse another being in the trees, but riots of flowers bloomed, spilling from between the trees, and blankets of starry flowers unrolled over the sands of the riverbank as pollen filled the air with a golden dust.
-Asuka turned away, forcing herself to focus.
+Instead of another spirit appearing, riots of flowers bloomed, spilling from between the trees, and blankets of starry flowers unrolled over the sands of the riverbank as pollen filled the air with a golden dust.
+Asuka turned away, forcing herself to focus on the threat at hand.
 “We need to start purifying,” she said, “set up a barrier immediately and find the god’s shaman.”

 One of the young shamans crossed his arms, disgruntled.
 “Where is High Shaman Shinrusu?”

 “We should try and subjugate.
-High Shaman Shinrusu would subjugate it," said the old shaman.
+High Shaman Shinrusu would subjugate it.”

 “Yeah!” snapped Funako, still holding the umbrella over her sister.
+She flicked her hair.
 “She does know our father better than you!”

 Funako lifted her dainty nose at them and stepped back, letting the rain fall on Asuka.
 Asuka turned to the crowd.
 “Someone needs to tell the hiwau immediately!”